mnmnc/pyro/README.md

 ![Pyro example execution](https://raw.githubusercontent.com/mnmnc/img/master/pyro1.jpg)

+or if you prefer live preview here is a [webm file](https://raw.githubusercontent.com/mnmnc/img/master/out2.webm).

 ### Database document
 Each computer will be represented by document within CouchDB database.
 It will have a following structure: